-- To ensure that the club has sufficient capital to reflect its business risks and to comply with regulatory requirements. - To provide a sufficient buffer so as to make the probability of supplementary calls very low, and unnecessary in any phase of a normal underwriting cycle, and so that they are levied only in extreme stressed scenarios.
+To ensure that the club has sufficient capital to reflect its business risks and to comply with regulatory requirements.

-- To ensure that the club is perceived as being in the top division of clubs from a financial perspective, in order to give the club flexibility and the power to maintain pricing and quality discipline. - To maintain an S&P or similar rating of A or above.
+- To provide a sufficient buffer so as to make the probability of supplementary calls very low, and unnecessary in any phase of a normal underwriting cycle, and so that they are levied only in extreme stressed scenarios. - To ensure that the club is perceived as being in the top division of clubs from a financial perspective, in order to give the club flexibility and the power to maintain pricing and quality discipline. - To maintain an S&P or similar rating of A or above.

 The board recognises the need to ensure that the free reserves reflect the club's size.
-Both the tonnage and the free reserves have increased modestly this year.
 The reserves are within the target strategic range set by the board.
 This is set by reference to various solvency tests, and the board will ensure that the free reserves continue to be aligned with the volume of, and risks in, the club's business.